Q/A: Parallelism, Experimental async PHP - VOL. 2

 Back to the question: How is parallelism achieved?

-Now that you learned how PHP-FPM queues and handles requests in child processes, it should clear that the communication with PHP-FPM always consists of to actions:
+Now that you learned how PHP-FPM queues and handles requests in child processes, it should be clear that the communication with PHP-FPM always consists of to actions:

 Write request to the PHP-FPM socket, which will be queued and eventually executed in a child process.